Universal Orlando Resort’s Rides and Attractions (excluding Harry Potter)

 - There’s also an overall “main” guide entitled Your Everything Guide to Universal Orlando Resort that links to this post and the other two that I just mentioned above.

-As you read these guides, know that “Universal Orlando Resort” is the umbrella name for the destination, and UOR includes five hotels, two theme parks – Islands of Adventure and Universal Studios Florida – and the shopping and restaurant/entertainment area called CityWalk.
+As you read these guides, know that “Universal Orlando Resort” is the umbrella name for the destination, and UOR includes five hotels, three theme parks – Volcano Bay Water Park, Islands of Adventure and Universal Studios Florida – and the shopping and restaurant/entertainment area called CityWalk.

 I discussed the Express Passes and Express Unlimited Passes in the ticketing and transportation post, so take a look at that as far as options for not waiting in line too long at any of the parks.
 Also, it should be noted that UOR has a Child Swap policy that you should definitely check out.
 If your kids are too small or unwilling to go on a particular ride you want to experience, one member of your party can wait in the child swap area with the little ones while the rest of your party rides.
 Once they are off the ride, swap places and whoever rode can stay with the kids while the adult(s) who sat out get the opportunity to enjoy the ride.
 Cool, huh?